sinhSlumbering/blog/shreksSwamp/content/posts/tutorial.md

 Static sites refer to view only webpages.
 They are widely used for rapid development.
 Although [Hugo](https://en.wikipedia.org/wiki/Hugo_(software)) can be used to add various functionalities this tutorial will be laser focused on how to get a simple static webpage up and running to display the tutorial assigned to us.
 ## Prerequisites and Precautions
 - Some knowledge of [git](https://education.github.com/git-cheat-sheet-education.pdf) and the terminal
 - This tutorial was made with gnu/Linux in mind.
-All steps shown have been done on an Arch-Linux 5.19 kernel system.
+All steps shown have been done on an Arch-Linux 5.19 kernel system btw.
 We shall try to accommodate other Linux distros wherever needed.
 Users of other "special" OSes are requested to figure out the terminal and other platform specific stuff for themselves.
 - A very basic knowledge of markdown. see [here]({{< ref "tutorial.md#step-8-adding-content-to-our-post" >}}).
 - **Angle brackets shown in commands here are for illustrative purposes.
 Do not keep the angle brackets when actually running the command.
 Replace the entire text bound inside the bracket (along with the brackets) with the parameters specified inside the brackets for your specific case.** One exception being Hugo snippets where it has been specified.
 ## Step 1: Downloading Hugo